 To enter the code, just click on the little safe icon at the top of the page when you’re in your Swagbucks account.
 Enter the code, and voila!
 You can also enter your codes through the SwagButton if you prefer.

 Whether you share a link on Facebook, email your friends or put a banner on your blog, once a friend signs up for Swagbucks through your link, you earn 10% of the SBs your referral earns — for life.

 How to Cash Out on Swagbucks

 You can usually expect to get roughly $1 on a gift card for every 100 SBs you redeem, and the redemption rate is the same across the board, so 500 SBs will get you a $5 Amazon gift card or $5 on PayPal.

-I’ve read horror stories on forums about Swagbucks randomly deactivating accounts (the site is super sensitive, as it should be, to folks gaming the system) and it can hurt like hell to lose thousands of SBs at once.
-Plus, there’s no reason to wait as there aren’t any discounts for saving more SBs and there’s no minimum redemption amount.
+I’ve read horror stories on forums about Swagbucks randomly deactivating accounts (the site is super sensitive, as it should be, to folks gaming the system), and it can hurt a lot to lose thousands of SBs at once.
+There’s no reason to wait to cash out, as there aren’t any discounts for saving more SBs and there’s no minimum redemption amount.
 Once you’ve earned enough SBs for the reward you want, redeem them!

 You can redeem two rewards each day.
 Unless you’re super keen to earn a ton of SBs, you’re probably going to be well within this limit.

 When you redeem your SBs for a reward, you don’t actually get your gift card right away.
 It can take up to 10 days before you get an email from the site notifying you that your card is ready.
 Just click on the link in that email and log into your account, and you’ll see your gift card.

 Make the Most of Your Rewards